sotoedu/aqara_api_sdk/README.md

 # Learn More

-To learn more about React Native, take a look at the following resources:
+To learn more about Developer Platform, take a look at the following resources:

 - [Developer API Website](https://developer.aqara.com) - learn more about Aqara API.
 - [Getting Started](https://opendoc.aqara.cn/en) - Getting Started.